wesleycramblitt/DBZGame/README.md

 # DBZGame
 Web Graphics Class project

-Just a project I created in school.
-Open Vegeta.js to start it up (desktop only)
+A small game I created in a web graphics class.

+View the Demo here: alphahacker.epizy.com/DBZ/Vegeta.html

+Make sure you open it with Firefox.